The College Dropout: Title and packaging

 The album's title is in part a reference to West's decision to drop out of college to pursue his dream of becoming a musician.
 This action greatly displeased his mother, who was a professor at the university from which he withdrew.
 She later said, "It was drummed into my head that college is the ticket to a good life... but some career goals don't require college.
 For Kanye to make an album called [The] College Dropout it was more about having the guts to embrace who you are, rather than following the path society has carved out for you".

 The artwork for the album was developed by Eric Duvauchelle, who was then part of Roc-A-Fella's in-house brand design team.
-West had already taken pictures dressed as the Dropout Bear - which would reappear in his later work - and Duvauchelle picked the image of him sitting on a set of bleachers, as he was attracted to the loneliness of what was supposed to be "the most popular representation of a school".
+West had already taken pictures dressed as the Dropout Bear – which would reappear in his later work – and Duvauchelle picked the image of him sitting on a set of bleachers, as he was attracted to the loneliness of what was supposed to be "the most popular representation of a school".
 The image is framed inside gold ornaments, which Duvauchelle found in a book of illustrations from the 16th-century and West wanted to use to "bring a sense of elegance and style to what was typically a gangster-led image of rap artists".
 The inside cover follows a college yearbook, with photos of the featured artists from their youth.

+While the original release of the album features a brown background on the cover artwork, later remasters of the album feature a white background.